 In the normal course of business, the Corporation is involved in various legal proceedings.
-Legal proceedings resulting from the activities of our packaging, printing or media sector could have adverse effects both with respect to costs and to our reputation.
-In order to manage this risk, we, in addition to having a civil liability insurance policy, often limit our potential responsibility with respect to damages under our customer and supplier contracts.
+Legal proceedings resulting from the activities of our packaging, retail services and printing or media sector could have adverse effects both with respect to costs and to our reputation.
+In order to manage this risk, we, in addition to having a civil liability insurance policy, often limit our potential responsibility with respect to damages under our customer and supplier contracts regarding our packaging and retail services and printing activities and sign specific contracts with our freelances in our media operations.